Jack Layton: 2008 election

-Continued Conservative minority government
+40th Canadian Parliament

 The 40th session of Parliament began on November 27, 2008, with a fiscal update by the Conservatives that outlined their agenda for the upcoming term.
 This included a temporary suspension of federal employees' right to strike and a removal of monetary subsidies for political parties.
 All three opposition parties including the NDP stated that they could not support this position.
 Layton along with Liberal leader Stéphane Dion and Bloc Québécois leader Gilles Duceppe began negotiations to form a coalition that would replace the Conservatives as the government.
 The three opposition parties planned to table a motion of non-confidence in the House of Commons, and counted on the likelihood that the Governor General Michaëlle Jean, would invite the coalition to govern instead of dissolving parliament and calling an election so soon after the last election.

 On December 1, 2008, the three opposition leaders signed an accord that laid down the basis for an agreement on a coalition government.
 The proposed structure would be a coalition between the Liberals and the NDP, with the New Democrats getting six Cabinet positions.
 Both parties agreed to continue the coalition until June 30, 2011.
 The Bloc Québécois would not be formally part of the government but would provide support on confidence motions for 18 months.

 Opposition to the proposed coalition developed in all provinces except Quebec.
 On December 4, 2008, the governor general granted Prime Minister Harper's request to prorogue Parliament until January 26, 2009, at which time Harper had planned to introduce the budget.
 Dion had since been ousted from the leadership of the Liberals and his successor, Michael Ignatieff, had distanced himself from the coalition.

 Layton remained committed to ousting the Harper government, pledging that the NDP would vote against the Conservative budget regardless of what it contained.
 Layton urged Ignatieff's Liberal Party to topple the Conservatives before the shelf life of the coalition expired; constitutional experts said that four months after the last election, if the government fell, the governor general would likely grant the prime minister's request to dissolve Parliament instead of inviting the coalition.